sktime/sktime/docs/source/get_involved/governance.rst

 Rights and responsibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Observers have a full view of CC and participate in the decision making process during CC discussions to ensure that more members of the community have direct input on CC decisions.
+CC observers have a full view of reserved CC proceedings, the private CC channels and the sktime email account.
+CC observers can participate in discussions on private CC channels to ensure that more members of the community have direct input on CC decisions.

+CC observers' responsibilities include to critically scrutinize CC decision making and give their input on what is of community's interest or benefit.

+CC observers do not possess the voting or decision making rights of full CC members.

 Eligibility
 ^^^^^^^^^^^